Frequently Asked Questions

 - Wash hands; use alcohol-based hand sanitizer if soap and water unavailable

-Classrooms and other on-campus spaces will be modified to ensure social distancing; physical barriers will be erected where necessary.
+Classrooms and other on-campus spaces have been modified to ensure social distancing; physical barriers were erected where necessary.

-We continue to develop best sanitizing regimen for all our facilities.
+We continue to implement the best sanitizing regimen for all our facilities.
 Informational signage has been installed in common areas, bathrooms, lobbies and wherever else needed.

 Protective shields and barriers are now in place in specific areas and offices.
 We will continue to add hand sanitizing stations throughout campus and explore new technology options to eliminate touchpoints on campus, such as the touchless automatic door openers now available at the University Center.